wandelbotsgmbh/wandelbots-js/README.md

 ## Usage

-The core of this package is the `NovaClient`, which represents a connection to a configured robot cell on a given Nova instance.
+The core of this package is the `NovaClient`, which represents a connection to a configured robot cell on a given Nova instance:

 ```ts
 import { createNovaClient } from "@wandelbots/nova"